-- The rate of gastroenteritis presentations to sentinel GPs in the past week was lower than the previous 5-year average. - Rotavirus notifications to the Department of Health increased in the past week and detections of norovirus at PathWest decreased.
+- The rate of gastroenteritis presentations to sentinel GPs in the past week was lower than the previous 5-year average. - Rotavirus notifications to the Department of Health increased in the past week.
+The number of norovirus detections at PathWest was unavailable at the time of reporting.